MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/advanced-concepts/qr-code-tracking-overview.md

 There is a limit of 100 QR codes saved at the system level in the driver, within 10 minutes.

 ### Has QR code smoothing process changed?
-QR code smothing process changed after 20H2, from pose smooting to size smoothing.
-To change to previous smoothing process, one would have to apply smoothness if pose is outside 5 seconds/10cm threshold and consider previous frame/current frame in a ration 0.4/0.6.
+QR code smoothing process changed after 20H2, from pose smoothing to size smoothing.
+To revert behavior to the previous smoothing process, one would apply a smoothing algorithm if the new QR code pose data is detected within 5 seconds or 10 cm of the previously detected frame.
+The transform data is blended via a weighted ratio of 90% of the current frame with 10% of the previous frame.

 ## See also
 * [QR code tracking with native C++ and C# samples](../native/qr-code-tracking-cs-cpp.md)